10 Best Ben Graham Heatmap Picks for November 2025

 Key Catalysts

-- Growth in cloud networking and cybersecurity solutions
+- Expansion in cloud and security solutions

-- Recurring revenue from software and services
+- Recurring revenue from software subscriptions

 Risk Factors

-Stock #6: International Business Machines Corporation (IBM)
+International Business Machines Corporation (IBM)

 | Metric | Value |